 Mittelschmerz pain generally goes away in 1 or 2 days.
 It doesn’t require treatment, though some people may get relief by using an over-the-counter (OTC) pain medication like acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

 If you’re not trying to get pregnant, starting a birth control pill regimen can get rid of ovulation pain.
-This is because, when taken as directed, birth control pills can stop ovulation entirely.
+This is because, when taken as directed, birth control pills stop ovulation.

 Ovarian cysts are sacs or pockets filled with fluid that can form on the surface of an ovary.
-The most common types of cysts form during the menstrual cycle.
-These are called functional cysts and often go away over a period of weeks or months.
+The most common types form during the menstrual cycle.
+These functional cysts often go away over a period of weeks or months.

-There are also other types of ovarian cysts that aren’t associated with the menstrual cycle.
-These include:
+Other types of ovarian cysts that aren’t associated with the menstrual cycle can include:

 - endometriomas, also called chocolate cysts, which can form on the ovaries of people with endometriosis